JonJagger/cyber-dojo/readme.txt

    c files then gcc has to be installed.
 If kata.sh runs javac to compile java files then javac has to be installed.

 4. You can choose to make any file visible or hidden.
-In the example above to have a visible makefile you would simply need to move makefile into the :visible_files section.
+In the example above to have a hidden makefile you would simply need to move makefile into the :hidden section.